codess-aus/AI-100/design.md

 * F series: This is a compute-optimized VM with a higher compute- to-memory ratio.
 It is ideal for batch processing and gaming, but not for deep learning models.
 * FPGA: This VM provides fast performance, and it is flexible and configurable as your needs change over time.
 It is great for parallel machine learning training.
+It is faster than GPU.
+However, it only supports machine learning inference (model scoring) workloads.
 * ASIC: This VM providers faster performance than FPGA, but it is not flexible and configurable.
+Not supported by AKS.
 GPU: This VM provides slower performance than FPGA.
 It is intended for fast parallel image rendering.
+This processor is popular for Al computations and parallel image rendering.
 * CPU: This VM provides the slowest performance.
 It is intended for general purpose processing, not graphics processing.

 ## 5. Design for data governance, compliance, integrity, and security